 Beginners Soldering .
 14th May

 Di Tinker Foster has years of experience in soldering and is coming to share her passion for making meaningful items with traditional skills.
 So gather your treasures and learn the art of soldering. and appreciate its possibilities.

 You will have the opportunity to make 3 different sized story boxes using beautifully weighted bevelled glass combined with vintage paper covered boxes.
 Di also has the biggest collection of glass glitter for you to use, which matches the sparkle of this very special lady!£75 inc all materials but bring a packed lunch.
 Places: Just a Few

 Birds & Raised Embroidery.
 20th & 21st May

 Sarah Perry is a textile artist working in fine embroidered three-dimensional birds and animals set in their natural habitats.
 Travelling up from Cornwall to share her skills this will be a full weekend of stitching pleasure that will translate into a beautiful piece of three dimensional artwork inspired by her practice.

 On this two day workshop Sarah will help you transfer a design of your favourite bird and then embroider it using long and short stitch and colour shading as well feather details.
 Working in layers to produce a raised bird it is then applied to a background.
-This is a wonderful process of creating sculptured forms and a skill that can be translated in so many ways. £150.00 inc lunch Two day workshop but a single day (Saturday) may be possible please enquire.
+The process of creating sculptured forms is a skill that can be translated in many ways. £150.00 inc lunch Two day workshop but a single day (Saturday) may be possible please enquire.
 Places: Just a Few

 Jessie Chorley.
 3rd & 4th June